kyra-ohare/car-migo/README.md

 Then, from the left panel, navigate to Servers > car-migo > Databases > carmigo > Schemas > public > Tables.

 ### restart.sh
 This script restarts the containers.
-You are also given the option to restart the volumes.
+You are also given the option to restart PostgreSQL and pgAdmin volumes.

 ## Swagger UI
 OpenApi 3.0 Specification is implemented.
 Here are the endpoints: